 Python exhibits the vulnerability as described in ISO/IEC 24772-1 subclause 6.38.

-The slice operator, e.g. “x = y[:]” and the copy methods, e.g. “x = y.copy()”, copy the first level of a list, but leave deeper levels, such as sub-lists, shared.
+The slice operator, e.g. “x = y[:]” and the copy methods, e.g. “x = y.copy()”, copies the first level of a list, but leaves deeper levels, such as sub-lists, shared.
 For producing deep copies, Python provides the deepcopy method.

 The following example illustrates the issues in Python: